Blog Article / 17 December 2020

 International flights between Poland and EU countries started on June 15th.

-Flights from some countires are suspended, you will find a full list here.
+Flights from some countires are suspended, you will find a full list on IATA official website.

 We will keep you updated on the newest flight restrictions.